Lonitch/Lonitch.github.io/_posts/2020-07-14-math-problem-mech.md

 ---

 ## Why
 The youtuber 3Blue1Brown led me to Prof. Mark Levi's *Mathematical Mechanics*, a collection of math problems solved by using mechanical intuitions.
 It is an eye-opening work, because I could never imagine that physics could be a perfect sevant for mathematics before.
 Solving problems using physics enpowers us to understand well-known theorems in an intuitive way, and the physical instinct embedded in the understanding really sheds lights in the ways of using the theorems efficiently.
 I will give my solutions to the exercise problems in the book here by transforming them into simple physical systems.
-Do not worry about too much *Solving Hamiltonian* in this blog, it is written in a more casual style comparing to my previous blog series, with the joy of problem solving being the primary focus.
+Do not worry about too much *Solving Hamiltonian* in this blog, it is written in a more casual style comparing to my previous blog series, with the joy of problem solving being the primary focus.<!--more-->

 ## From Curvilinear Triangle to Gas Tank
 ### First we say it, formally...